Open accessibility options

 🤝 Purpose: Professional website hosting and operational security

-⚖️ Legal basis: Art.
-6 (1) (f) GDPR (Legitimate interests)
+⚖️ Legal Basis: Art.
+6 para.
+1 lit. f GDPR (Legitimate Interests)

 What is web hosting?